manuelachamoso/frontend-desafio/README.md

 # Capture Pro Project

-This project is part of a frontend project developed for a job interview at PlugCore (https://plugcore.com/).
+This project is part of a frontend project developed for a job interview.
 The website is fully responsive, ensuring a seamless viewing experience across different devices and screen sizes.
 Whether you access the website from a desktop computer, laptop, tablet, or smartphone, the content and layout will adapt to provide optimal usability and readability.
 The goal of the project was to create a responsive website for photography enthusiasts and professionals using HTML, CSS, and JavaScript.

 You can visit the live version of the website at https://capturepro.vercel.app/.
 Please note that the live version may have additional features or updates compared to the provided code.